jared-holgate-hashicorp/azure-vault/README.md

-# Example Vault deployment on Azure, using Packer and Terraform
+# Example HashiCorp Vault cluster deployment, backed by HashiCorp Consul onto Microsoft Azure, using HashiCorp Packer and HashiCorp Terraform

 This example uses a terraform module to deploy a HashiCorp Vault cluster on IaaS into Microsoft Azure.
 The Vault cluster is backed by a HashiCorp Consul cluster.
 The virtual machines are deployed from templates that have been defined and built by HashiCorp Packer.